 There is, however, one issue that cannot be ignored.
 The use of single-use plastic onboard was excessive.

-Water is served in small plastic bottles, I went through several over the flight, despite starting with my own reusable bottle.
-Add to that plastic lids, butter portions, jam containers, it felt outdated.
+Water is served in small plastic bottles, and I went through several over the flight, despite starting with my own reusable bottle.
+Add to that plastic lids, butter portions, and jam containers… it all felt a bit outdated.

 In 2026, sustainability is no longer optional.
 It’s expected.
 This is an area where Kenya Airways must improve.
-It doesn’t undo the experience — but it does matter.
+It doesn’t undo the experience, but it certainly does matter.

 Nairobi & Beyond

 The onward flight to Johannesburg, operated on a smaller aircraft, was surprisingly comfortable for a regional sector.
-We slept most of the way — always the best endorsement.
+We slept most of the way, which is always the best endorsement.

 The Verdict